News and Technology

 Visit your local Flooring America shop for the best in quality laminate flooring.

 One of the most common questions that we get asked is what exactly is luxury vinyl tile?
-Luxury vinyl tile is a durable, easy to maintain, water resistant flooring that has the look of hardwood or stone, but clocks in at a fraction of the price.
+Luxury vinyl is a durable, easy to maintain, waterproof flooring that has the look of hardwood or stone, but clocks in at a fraction of the price.
 Luxury vinyl tile, also known as LVT, is constructed of multiple layers that add to the design, durability, and ease of maintenance of this highly sought out flooring option.

 There will always be both pros and cons to any type of flooring based on your lifestyle and family needs, but we are confident that luxury vinyl flooring is a great option for all types of families and lifestyles.